Download & Other Tools

 - Data Source: California Dept. of Public Health, Center for Health Statistics, Birth Statistical Master Files; Centers for Disease Control & Prevention, Natality data on CDC WONDER; Martin et al. (2015), Births: Final Data for 2013.
 National Vital Statistics Reports, 64(1) (Mar.
 2015).

 - Footnote: The county-level data reflect the mother's county of residence, not the county in which the birth occurred.
-LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 low-birthweight babies in a given racial/ethnic group.
+LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 low-birthweight births in a given racial/ethnic group.
 N/A means that data are not available.
 For example, data for "Multiracial" women are not available prior to 2000.
 Use caution in comparing racial/ethnic groups before and after 2000, as the racial definitions changed that year.
 Data exclude infants for whom birth weight information is missing.